feather-test/feather-test/README.md

 });

 // run all queued tests by calling `run`
-// (can pass an optional callback to be executed after tests finish) myTests.run(callback);
+// (optional callback will be executed after all tests finish) myTests.run(callback);
 ```